Most companies approach employee performance monitoring the wrong way. They either:

 7. Encourage Employees to Self-Monitor

 The best performance insights often come from within.
-When employees actively track their own progress, they can spot improvement opportunities before you do and take action immediately.
+When employees track their own progress, they can spot improvement opportunities before you do and take action immediately.

 Here are some tips on how to build an effective self-monitoring system:

-- Provide tools and resources: Put performance data directly in your team’s hands.
+- Provide Tools and Resources: Put performance data directly in your team’s hands.
 Whether it’s a sales dashboard showing daily numbers, a customer service portal tracking response times, or a performance management system measuring milestone completion, you should give employees the same visibility you have into their metrics.

-- Create self-review frameworks: Create simple templates for weekly self-reviews.
+- Create Self-review Frameworks: Create simple templates for weekly self-reviews.
 Have your team log their key wins, current challenges, and progress toward goals.

-- Peer learning systems: Set up channels where your team can share wins and lessons learned.
+- Peer Learning Systems: Set up channels where your team can share wins and lessons learned.
 This could be a weekly team huddle, a shared Slack channel, or regular lunch-and-learns.
 When people see how others tackle challenges, they get better at polishing up their own approach.

-PRO TIP 💡: Teramind can provide employees with their own productivity dashboards and give them direct insight into their work patterns, active vs. idle time, and application usage.
-This transparency can help employees identify and self-correct productivity drains without manager intervention.
+Teramind can provide employees with their own productivity dashboards and give them direct insight into their work patterns, such as active time vs. idle time and application usage.

 8. Use Self-Reported Surveys